linuxserver/docker-photoshow/README.md

 ## Setting up the application

-On first run create an admin account, any folder its subfolders that you map to /Pictures will be presented as a webgallery.
+On first run create an admin account, any folder and its subfolders that you map to /Pictures will be presented as a webgallery.
 Config settings are persistent and stored as a subfolder of the /Thumbs mapping.

 ## Updates